tmault/pitched-tents/README.md

 pitched-tents
 =============

-An eclectic list of interesting tents people have pitched on the internet
+An eclectic list of interesting tents people have pitched on the internet, contained in the file list.md